JVerhe/heatTopology/readme.md

 ## Running the main.cpp

 - A config file inside the folder `/build/config` has to be present.
-It should look like this.
+It should look like this:

 ```
-Number of Discretization points in one dimension (int)
+points: Number of Discretization points in one dimension (int)
-Metal fraction penalty exponent (double)
+penalty: Metal fraction penalty exponent (double)
-Filtering technique (0 = no filtering, 1 = sensitivity filtering, 2 = density filtering)
+filtering: The applied filtering technique (0 = no filtering, 1 = sensitivity filtering, 2 = density filtering)
-output (0 = no output, 1 = visualise output, 2 = run simple benchmark)
+output: (0 = no output, 1 = visualise output, 2 = run simple benchmark)
 ```

-For example a `config.txt` could look like this:
+For example a `config.txt` could look like this: (by default this specific configuration is included in the project)

 ```
-points 20
+points 30
 penalty 2
 filtering 2
 output 1